sangar3/CIS452_Assingment4/README.md

 # CIS452_Assingment4
-Open Assets/Scenes/ to startgame and for Decorator design pattern and for related scripts open Assets/Scripts/Decorator Pattern Scripts
+Open Assets/Scenes/TankChooser to startgame and for Decorator design pattern and for related scripts open Assets/Scripts/Decorator Pattern Scripts

-FYI: Please make sure all scenes in Assets/Scenes are added in the build settings if they aren't already.
+FYI: This game is in one scene only and everything should be set so just press play.
+If not make make sure the gameobjects PlayerHUD and TankChooserGUI are NEVER active at the SAMETIME.